inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 All records contain a schema definition in the top-level key ``$schema``.
 The value is a link to the internal JSONSchema which is being used to validate the structure of the record.
-The field is fully system-managed.
+This field is fully system-managed.

 ```json
 {